sparklingwaterlemon/quire11ty-test/README.md

 ## Description

-This issue ticket describes an error encountered while running Quire preview command or any npm script command on macOS Catalina 10.15.7.
+This issue ticket describes an error encountered while running Quire preview command or any npm script commands on macOS Catalina 10.15.7.
 The error occurs due to a symbol not found error in the `cpp.42.dylib` library of the `libvips` module, which is expected in /usr/lib/libSystem.B.dylib.
 The error message is as follows:

 ```